 Former light heavyweight champion Jon Jones and former middleweight champion Chris Weidman are among that group.
 Weidman has been active in lobbying efforts the past several years and participated on a bus tour around the state this year rallying support for the bill.

 “There were times in the past I was discouraged,” Weidman said on a conference call Tuesday night.
 “There were a few points where I just said, ‘It’s not happening.’
-I was optimistic this year, especially going around the state like I did.
+I was optimistic this year, especially going around the state as I did.
 I felt we had overwhelming support and the people were educated.
 For it to finally happen, it’s just an amazing feeling.”

 Weidman said he will insist to UFC officials he fights on the first card at Madison Square Garden.